8-Pin SOIC to DIP Adapter Hookup Guide

 Set the PCB over the headers.
 Take care to keep the pins aligned straight up and down.

-Work you way around the PCB, soldering each pin from the top of the board.
-When it’s complete, it should look like the board below.
+Work your way around the PCB, soldering each pin from the top of the board.
+When it's complete, it should look like the board below.

-Once you’ve finished soldering, look at the solder joints.
+Once you've finished soldering, look at the solder joints.
 If they appear to have a yellow or brown coating on or around them, the board has flux residue (under a magnifying glass, it might look like burnt sugar).
-Flux is acidic, and can cause problems with long-term reliability, so it’s best to clean it off.
+Water soluble flux is acidic, and can cause problems with long-term reliability, so it's best to clean it off.

 You'll have to check the documentation for your solder for the proper cleaning methodology.
 Some flux is water soluble, while some requires a solvent like isopropyl alcohol or acetone.